matmaros/ConvexHull/README.md

 # ConvexHull

-Basic Convex Hull algorithm for Rhinocerous 3D using python.
+Basic Convex Hull algorithm for Rhino 3D using python.